Communication & Media Gap Year

 Use the power of communication to influence communities

 Today, with new media technologies emerging one after another, we have more and more capacity to communicate than ever before!
-Media and Communication is a powerful tool to influence change in communities.
+Communication and media is a powerful tool to influence change in communities.

-Our Media & Communications Gap Year program is designed to help you grow in your faith while sharpening your skills in a broad range of areas in the communications industry.
+Our Communication & Media Gap Year program is designed to help you grow in your faith while sharpening your skills in a broad range of areas in the communications industry.
 You will have the opportunity to put your skills into action both on the mission field and in a dynamic office environment.

-The Media & Communications Gap Year is designed for both those who have experience in the communications industry, and for those who are considering a career in communications in the future.
+The Communication & Media Gap Year is designed for both those who have experience in the communications industry, and for those who are considering a career in communications in the future.

 January – June: Build your foundations